christenchung/Dementia-Risk-Dashboard/README.md

 * MMSE score trends can demonstrate early AD in asymptomatic patients with MMSE greater than 25.
  <img width="1306" height="207" alt="Screenshot 2025-11-24 at 5 33 47 PM" src="https://github.com/user-attachments/assets/ed4ef1eb-92e3-4318-8f9f-5e2ca7fa0777" />

-### Brain volume is difficult
+### Brain volume

-* After MMSE, decreased brain volume has the next strongest correlation with dementia.
+* In addition to MMSE, normalized brain volume can point towards dementia.
-* Average brain volume in early dementia patients was 0.73, which is significantly decreased compared to 0.77 in non-demented patients.
+* Average brain volume in early dementia patients was 0.73.
+This is significantly decreased from 0.77, seen in non-demented patients.
-* This is done with MRIs which is not as feasible than MMSEs.
+* This is done with MRIs which is not as feasible than performing MMSEs.

 ### Age

-* There is a proportional relationship between increasing age and dementia severity, though this is not as strong as MMSE and brain volume.
+* There is a proportional relationship between increasing age and dementia severity, though this is not as strong as dementia's relationship with MMSE and brain volume.
 * The average age of dementia patients was 76, with 67% of dementia patients are within ages 70-84.

 ## Recommendations